rhash/RHash/README.md

 # RHash

-RHash is a console utility for calculation  and verification of magnet links and a wide range of hash sums like  CRC32, CRC32C,  MD4, MD5,  SHA1, SHA256, SHA512, SHA3, AICH, ED2K, Tiger, DC++ TTH, BitTorrent BTIH, GOST R 34.11-94, RIPEMD-160, HAS-160, EDON-R, Whirlpool and Snefru.
+RHash  (Recursive  Hasher)   is  a  console  utility  for   calculation  and verification of magnet links and various hash sums, including CRC32, CRC32C, MD4, MD5, SHA1, SHA256, SHA512, SHA3, AICH, ED2K, DC++ TTH, BitTorrent BTIH, Tiger, GOST R 34.11-94, RIPEMD-160, HAS-160, EDON-R, and Whirlpool.

 Hash sums are used to  ensure and verify integrity  of large volumes of data for a long-term storing or transferring.